shotover/shotover-proxy/docs/transforms/transforms.md

 ## RedisTimestampTagger

-A transform that wraps each redis command in a lua script that also fetches the key for the operations idletime.
-This is then used to build a last modified timestamp and insert it into a responses timestamp.
-The response from the lua operation is unwrapped and returned to up-chain transforms looking like a normal redis response.
+A transform that wraps each Redis command in a Lua script that also fetches the key for the operations idletime.
+This is then used to build a last modified timestamp and insert it into a response's timestamp.
+The response from the Lua operation is unwrapped and returned to up-chain transforms looking like a normal Redis response.

 This is mainly used in conjunction with the `ConsistentScatter` to enable a Cassandra style consistency model within Redis.